astronomer/docs/learn/using-airflow-plugins.md

 :::info

 In order for changes to your plugin to be registered, you will need to restart any Airflow components (e.g. the webserver or scheduler) that use the plugin.
-Learn more in the [official Airflow documentation on plugins](https://airflow.apache.org/docs/apache-airflow/stable/plugins.html#when-are-plugins-re-loaded).
+Learn more in the [official Apache Airflow® documentation on plugins](https://airflow.apache.org/docs/apache-airflow/stable/plugins.html#when-are-plugins-re-loaded).

 :::